retroplasma/flyover-reverse-engineering/README.md

 - authentication algorithm
 - map tiling and conversion from geo coordinates
 - mesh decompression (huffman tables, edgebreaker variant etc.)
+- tile lookup using octree

 We can authenticate URLs and retrieve textured 3D models from given coordinates (latitude, longitude).
-Limitation: Slow lookup for regions with tall models such as skyscrapers, which is because not all metadata has been reverse-engineered yet; see [status board](https://github.com/retroplasma/flyover-reverse-engineering/projects/1) for details.

 #### General
 Data is stored in map tiles.
 These five tile styles are used for Flyover: